Naperville Divorce Lawyers

 Child Support and Family Law Attorneys in DuPage County

 A divorce is among the most stressful events a person can experience.
 If you are facing a divorce, it is understandable that you might feel confused, overwhelmed, and unsure of where to begin.
-At Mevorah Law Offices LLC, we know that the attorney you choose to help with your divorce can make a dramatic difference in the outcome of your case.
+At Mevorah & Giglio Law Offices, we know that the attorney you choose to help with your divorce can make a dramatic difference in the outcome of your case.

 The law regarding child support in Illinois has recently undergone major changes, and it can be difficult to know exactly how the law will apply to your unique situation.
 When calculating child support, the court will take into account many factors, including the income of both parents and how much time the child spends with each parent.
 Whether you are a parent seeking child support from your former partner or you have been asked to pay support, our skilled family law attorneys can help you.